hydroo/ramsey-number-5/test-8/README.txt

 This sort decreases perf by 10% :(

-# TODO Use Turan's Theorem
+# Don't Use Turan's Theorem

+Update: This doesn't help, because traversing edge masks and checking them already takes care of this.
+This check would not improve anything.
+Maybe, for Test-7 on larger n it could save checking the edge masks and thus some time.

 https://en.wikipedia.org/wiki/Tur%C3%A1n%27s_theorem